-When pregnant in 2006 at the age of 25, she knew she just couldn’t wear an awkward, uncomfortable hospital gown when it was time to give birth to her first child.
-She knew there had to be something better than that used faded checkered thing.
-She sewed the first Pretty Pusher Labor and Delivery Gown out of soft yellow cotton jersey fabric.
-She gave the dress a tie halter top and attached a long flexible skirt that covered the front and back of her hips even with her big pregnant belly.
+When pregnant in 2006 at the age of 25, she knew she just couldn’t wear an awkward, unisex hospital gown when it was time to give birth to her first child.
+She knew there had to be something better.
+She made the first Pretty Pusher Labor and Delivery Gown out of soft yellow cotton jersey.
+She gave the dress a tie halter top and an angled flair skirt.

-She vowed to herself that she would design a garment that would preserve modesty AND make it easy for medical professionals to insert the spinal epidural.
-She just couldn’t leave a woman feeling as exposed as she as she had been.
+She vowed to herself that she would design a garment that would preserve modesty AND make it easy for L&D staff to access necessary points.

-When she got home, Mary sewed a new version of the gown she’d worn—this time with a lower back opening as well as a special window in the front of the skirt that could be untied so that electronic monitoring equipment could be placed on the belly without twisting the dress into exposing more intimate areas.
+At home with her newborn, Mary constructed a new version of the dress—this time with a lower back opening as well as a frontal entrance for monitors.
+With the full coverage of the skirt, it would allow women to be up and active during labor.
 This improved design is still the design Pretty Pushers uses today.

 During the birth of her second child, Pretty Pushers was up and running and Apple wore the 'I Dream of Sushi' labor gown.
 She ended up in the same Delivery Room and had the same midwife who was present when she had to be changed out of her first gown, several years previous.
 This time, that same midwife, the nurses, and even the anesthesiologist praised the function of this improved gown.

-Seven years since that first yellow dress, more than 50,000 new moms in the U.S. and 11 other countries have worn a Pretty Pushers Labor Gown for the most important day of their lives.
+11 years since that first yellow dress, more than 100,000 new moms around the world have worn a Pretty Pushers Labor Gown for the most important day of their lives.
 Apple still lives in New York City with her husband and 2 children.